-Exact definitions may vary, but to put it simply…
+Exact definitions may vary, but to put it simply, Zero Waste is:

-Going zero waste does NOT mean that you will be under pressure to produce no waste at all immediately.
+Going Zero Waste does NOT mean that you will be under pressure to produce no waste at all immediately.

-Instead, a zero waste strategy means that you commit to putting a plan in place to deal seriously with waste.

-Going zero waste is a strategy to combat and control rising waste costs.
+Instead, it is a plan that you commit to putting in place to deal seriously with waste, and a strategy to combat and control rising waste costs.

-With the cost of waste removal rising over the past decade (one study predicts waste disposal services to increase at an annualized rate of 2%), zero waste is increasingly becoming the only long term strategy for effective waste management.
+With the cost of waste removal rising over the past decade (one study predicts waste disposal services to increase at an annualized rate of 2%), reducing waste is increasingly becoming the only long term strategy for effective waste management.